nexiality/documentation/expressions/CSVexpression.md

 	 - uses carriage return (`\r\n`) as record separator
 	 - regard empty lines as an empty records
 	 - allow subsequent lines to be longer than the first line (usually represents the header columns)
 - **RFC 4180** - the proposed CSV file submitted to IETF.
-Essentially, this CVS file format:
+Essentially, this CSV file format:
   - uses comma as delimiter
   - uses double quote for non-numeric value
   - uses carriage return (`\r\n`) as record separator